julianszw/inventory-management-system/run.md

 - **User Name:** `sa`
 - **Password:** *(leave empty)*

-If you try to connect using `jdbc:h2:file:...`, it will fail because no file-based DB exists.
+If you try to connect using `jdbc:h2:file:...`, it will fail because no file-based database exists.